lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-expansion-nvme.rst

 .. _beagley-ai-expansion-nvme:

+Booting from NVMe Drives
+##########################

+.. todo:: remove notes about work-in-progress. they just make the site more janky.

 .. note:: This page is a work in progress.
 Further drive testing and images will be added soon

-Booting from NVMe Drives
-##########################

 BeagleY-AI supports a PCI-Express x1 interface which enables data rates of up to 1GB/s for high speed expansion.